-1.What kinds of special educational needs provision is made at Harting School?
-At Harting School, we value the abilities and achievements of all pupils and are committed to providing, for each pupil, the best possible environment for learning.
+What kind of special educational needs provision is made at Harting School?

+At Harting School, we value the abilities and achievements of all pupils and are committed to providing, for each individual, the best possible environment for learning.
 We encourage children to help each other and develop positive attitudes to those with different needs.

 All pupils are entitled to an education that enables them to:

-- Access a broad and balanced curriculum - Become confident people living fulfilling lives - · Make successful transition at different stages of their lives to adulthood
+- Access a broad and balanced curriculum - Become confident people living fulfilling lives - Make successful transition at different stages of their lives to adulthood

-We have a Special Educational Needs Coordinator (SENCO), Cathy Day, who liaises with other teachers and professionals and arranges additional provision for pupils with SEN. She works with the SEND link governor, Jane Thwaites.
-The Head teacher has completed the SENCO award and the SENCO will have completed it this year.
+We have a Special Educational Needs Coordinator (SENCO), Megan Tonkyn, who liaises with other teachers and professionals and arranges additional provision for pupils with SEN. The Head teacher and SENCO have both completed the National SENCO Award.
+We have regular meetings with the SEND link governor, Jane Thwaites.

 2. How does the school identify pupils with Special Educational Needs (SEN)?

-By assessing and observing pupils, in class, as part of daily teaching along with other methods eg termly testing, assessing a range of work, etc, pupils with additional learning needs are identified.
-This is in addition to dialogue with parents about the family's or pupil's own history.
+Pupils with additional learning needs are identified by assessing and observing children in class, as part of daily teaching.
+In addition to this, we use other methods eg testing, assessing a range of work and dialogue with parents about the family's or pupil's own history.
 Difficulties with behaviour and social skills are noticed through observations during the school day along with information from parents.

 Additional assessment may be done, through observations or testing by the Special Needs Coordinator (SENCO), when children are noted to be having difficulties.
-These assessments may be suggested by the locality Educational Psychologist (EP) who provides support to the school through an annual meeting and telephone consultations or meetings, as appropriate.
-Alternatively, the school is currently funded by the locality to have termly meetings with another EP which may also inform the school's assessment methods.
+These assessments may be suggested by the locality Educational Psychologist (EP) who provides support to the school through an annual meeting and telephone consultations when applicable.